Khayatian/seer/README.md

 Synthetic Energy & Environment Replicator

 ### Description
 Seer is a conditional GAN that creates synthetic building performance profiles.
-Synthetic projections of building performance profiles are conditioned based on climate and operation constraints.
+Synthetic projections of building performance profiles are conditioned based on climate and operation constraints [see: "https://doi.org/10.1016/j.enbuild.2021.111334"].
 The model requires three sets of inputs for training, i.e. "performance", "operation", and "weather":
 * The "performance" input should be a tensor of size [x,24,y], where x is the number of samples and y is the number of building perfromance features.
 * The "operation" input should be a Boolean array of size [x,z]: where z corresponds to the length of the one-hot-encoded operation constraints.
 * The "weather" input should have a size of [x,w], where w is the length of the weather constraints.